skypjack/entt/docs/md/entity.md

 Note that entities can also be excluded from the parameter list when received through a callback and this can improve even further the performance during iterations.<br/>
-Since they aren't explicitly instantiated, empty components aren't returned in any case.
+Since they are not explicitly instantiated, empty components are not returned in any case.

-As a side note, in the case of single type views, `get` accepts but doesn't strictly require a template parameter, since the type is implicitly defined.
+As a side note, in the case of single type views, `get` accepts but does not strictly require a template parameter, since the type is implicitly defined.
-However, when the type isn't specified, the instance is returned using a tuple for consistency with multi type views:
+However, when the type is not specified, the instance is returned using a tuple for consistency with multi type views:

 ```cpp